Information About Working

 - Under 3 years of age

 - Have medical complications outside the skill level of our practitioners

-At this time, we are only able to serve clients located in the United States.
+At this time, we are only able to serve clients located in the lower 48 United States.

-We want to do everything we can to determine if the practice will be a good fit for you ahead of time.
-We want everyone to be able to use their resources effectively and in the right place.
+The application process helps us determine if the practice might be a good fit for you.
+We do this because we want everyone to be able to use their resources in the way that will best serve their needs.

 The Application Process:

-If upon further review, it seems like your case is outside the scope of the practice, we will let you know so you can begin to explore other options.
+- If upon review of your application, we consider your case to be outside the scope of our practice, we will let you know so you can explore other options.

-Please note that new case review availability can be 9-12 months out at times, depending on the number of applications received.
+- Please note that new initial appointment availability can be 3-4 months out, depending on the number of applications we’re working through.